Home Shark Introduction Shark Reference Guide Purchase Menu ☰

 DOSBox-X is available from the DOSBox-X website.
 DOSBox-X is clearly the most useful DOS emulator of all and comes in several flavors as in DOSBox-X versions for Windows-XP, Windows 9, Linux, or Mac systems.
 All the Windows flavors run on Windows 10/11 without complaining.
 DOSBox-X installation and care is slightly different from the vDOS Windows emulators perhaps because of the added capability to run on Linux and Mac systems.
 Re-compiling Shark programs is quite a bit slower than compiling under vDOS.
 However, the bonus is the compiler is slow enough that you can read the screen information during the compile process!
 It appears there's almost no limitations on running Shark applications in DOSBox-X. Function keys work properly, and Shark applications can send output to your Windows printer effortlessly.
 DOSBox-X also maintains an DOSBox-X Wiki just brimming with useful information for users.

-DOSBox is another emulator, but it's not recommended for running business applications since it's designed for playing single-user games only.
-NOTE: It's fast, likely because it doesn't have the record and file-locking of the other emulators!
-Needless to say, without the file-locking of the other emulators, accidents can happen to your data!
+DOSBox is another DOS emulator for Windows, a much earlier version of DOSBox-X. DOSBox is not recommended for running business applications since it's designed for playing single-user games.
+NOTE: It's fast, likely because it doesn't have the proven record and file-locking of the other emulators!
+Needless to say, without the verified file-locking of the other emulators, accidents can happen to networked data!
+DOSBox is not recommended as an emulator for running SharkBase.

 The most important ways in which Shark is in tune with its xBase competitors is its data compatibility and language similarity.
 In fact, VP-Info/Shark data files ("dbf" files) are all Clipper/dBase compatible, compatible with any specific version of dBase or Clipper.
 Shark also offers its own dBase/Clipper-compatible dbf-type file type capable of handling up to 4 billion records!
 At the same time, VP-Info/Shark can also keep up to 10 different data files (for example, invoices, statements, customers, shipping, inventory, etc) at the same time.
 Still remarkable to this day!